Xiaoxuan-Val/Prorecyler/README.md

 3. Map

-    there is a map when user click find nearest bins button it would show where the user is and (developing, coming soon..) the bins around the users
+    there is a map when user click find nearest bins button it would show where the user is and the bins around the users

 4. Tips